Spring Training Connection

 Ballpark Area Info

-Surprise Stadium is the westernmost spring training ballpark in the Phoenix area, found 25 miles northwest of the Arizona capital.
+Surprise Stadium is the northwesternmost spring training ballpark in the Phoenix area, found 23 miles northwest of the Arizona Capitol building.
 Just as the two team complex in neighboring Peoria spurred stadium-centered development, so too is the case in Surprise.
 But the immediate development surrounding the stadium in Surprise is much more community oriented than in Peoria.
-Residences, schools, public recreation and service buildings, and the Heard Museum (which closed in September 2009) flank different sides of Surprise Stadium, while a Mecca of commerce can be found a short drive away on Bell Road.
+Residences, schools, public recreation and service buildings flank different sides of Surprise Stadium, while a Mecca of commerce can be found a short drive away on Bell Road.
 It all adds up to a perfect mix of live, work, play...and a lot of traffic congestion on game day.
 So be prepared for stop and go traffic before and after games.

 Travelers' notes